SpargeNetwork/sparge-docs/docs/security.md

 # Security

-Sparge is experimental public-alpha software.
-Treat every public deployment as internet-facing infrastructure and every protocol/economics assumption as subject to change before a stable release.

-## Security model

-The current chain has one official producer.
-Observers independently validate state but cannot provide decentralized producer liveness, censorship resistance, fork choice, or finality.
-Heartbeats report network health only and never influence chain state or consensus.

-Wallet keys are generated and stored locally.
-Nodes, explorers, observer registries, logs, backups, and the Operator Dashboard must never receive or expose wallet private keys.

-## Public deployment

-Use the supplied production Compose and Caddy topology:

-- Caddy is the only service exposed on ports 80 and 443.
-- Producer and observer application ports stay on the internal network.
-- Express trusts exactly one controlled Caddy hop.
-- Caddy overwrites forwarding headers and applies HTTPS/security headers.
-- Exact same-origin CORS replaces wildcard access.
-- Caddy and the application enforce request-size limits.
-- Endpoint-specific rate limits remain enabled.
-- Operator and debug routes are blocked at both proxy and application layers.

-Complete procedures are in [Operator Guide: HTTPS and Caddy](operator-guide.md#https-and-caddy).
+Sparge is public-alpha software.
+Security begins with understanding the current trust model: users control wallet keys, the official producer creates blocks, and Observer Nodes independently validate the resulting chain.

+## For wallet users

+- Keep private keys and wallet exports secret.
+- Back up a wallet before receiving funds.
+- Verify the complete recipient address and network before signing.
+- Review amount, fee, and memo on a trusted screen.
+- Treat memos as permanent public data.
+- Distinguish pending from confirmed transactions.
+- Never provide a private key to support staff, an Explorer, or a node operator.

+Browser storage is convenient but not equivalent to an operating-system keystore or hardware-backed key.
+Current wallet tooling is experimental.

+## For application builders

+### Verify chain identity

+Pin the expected `chainId`, `genesisHash`, `protocolVersion`, and `economicsVersion`.
+Verify them at startup and before signing.
+Do not trust a token symbol or hostname alone.

+### Keep signing local

+Do not send private keys to a Sparge endpoint.
+Prefer client-side, hardware-backed, or dedicated signing boundaries.
+If a backend must sign, isolate keys from web-facing processes and restrict what can be signed.

+### Use exact arithmetic

+Use decimal strings and `BigInt`.
+Floating-point rounding can send or credit the wrong amount.

+### Treat public data as untrusted input

+Addresses, aliases, memos, versions, hashes, and API error messages must be escaped before rendering.
+Do not create HTML with unsanitized chain data.

+### Design idempotent workflows

+Use transaction IDs as stable reconciliation keys.
+A repeated poll, process restart, or duplicate submission must not fulfill a payment or game reward twice.

+### Respect API protections

+Use bounded requests, backoff, jitter, and `Retry-After`.
+Do not bypass request-size or rate limits by distributing traffic across hosts.
+Cache immutable blocks and transactions.

-## Administrative access
+## Endpoint trust

-Mining start/stop routes are disabled by default and restricted to local requests when deliberately enabled for development.
-The private Operator Dashboard must remain disabled or loopback-only and be accessed through localhost, SSH tunneling, or a controlled VPN.
-Rate limiting is not authentication.

-Do not expose `/operator`, `/api/operator/*`, state-changing `/api/mining/*`, or `/api/debug/*` to the internet.
+The official public Explorer/API URL is not currently declared in the project repositories.
+Use only endpoints announced through official SpargeNetwork channels.

+A malicious endpoint can lie about balances, nonces, fees, or transaction confirmation and can observe queried addresses.
+Local signing prevents it from directly learning a private key, but it cannot make false read data trustworthy.

+For higher assurance, compare independent endpoints or run an [Observer Node](observer.md).

-## API and denial-of-service controls
+## Confirmation and finality

-The public API uses strict schemas, byte-limited JSON parsing, endpoint and global throttles, transaction concurrency limits, bounded pagination, bounded sync ranges, and a bounded process-local mempool.
-Unsupported content types and compressed bodies are rejected.

-Proxy trust is false by default.
-Trusting arbitrary forwarded headers lets clients choose their apparent IP and bypass per-IP controls.

-See the [Developer Guide](developer-guide.md) for exact request-boundary behavior.
+Transaction admission returns `queued`, not confirmed.
+Confirmation means the transaction appears in a stored block.
+The current single-producer model has no separate decentralized finality protocol.
+Applications must define and communicate their own confirmation policy for public-alpha risk.

 ## Privacy

+Sparge is a transparent chain.
+Addresses, amounts, transaction relationships, and memos can be indexed publicly.
+Reusing an address links its activity.

+Do not put personal data or secrets in memos.
+Querying a hosted Explorer can also reveal which addresses interest the requesting IP address.

-Observer public listing is opt-in.
-Aggregate counts include private observers, but public lists omit IPs, internal node IDs, hostnames, usernames, machine metadata, and latest hashes.
+Observer listing is opt-in.
+Public listings omit IPs, hostnames, internal node IDs, machine metadata, and latest block hashes.

-Structured logs redact keys, secrets, signatures, request bodies, raw transactions, raw IPs, machine/user names, and internal observer identities.
-Do not put secrets in URLs because proxy logs normally include request paths and queries.

-## Data safety
+## Observer safety

-Use versioned, checksummed SQLite backups and regularly verify them by restoring into an isolated directory and running deterministic replay.
-Restore never belongs behind HTTP and must not run against an active producer.

-Replay is CLI-only and read-only against its source.
-It provides deterministic reconstruction evidence, not formal verification, consensus proof, cryptographic audit, or independent security review.

-Never solve a genesis or identity mismatch by deleting production files.
-Freeze mining, preserve evidence, and follow the [recovery procedure](operator-guide.md#recovery).
+- Download source and installers only from official repositories or release channels.
+- Verify chain identity after installation and update.
+- Do not expose local observer settings to the internet.
+- Keep observer data separate from wallet key storage.
+- Preserve data and logs before resetting a mismatch under investigation.
+- Remember that an observer is a read endpoint, not a transaction broadcaster.

+## Protocol limitations

+Sparge currently has one official producer, no smart-contract sandbox, no multi-producer consensus, no subscription transport, and no formal protocol audit implied by its test suites.
+These limits should be included in application threat models.

 ## Reporting a vulnerability

 Report security issues privately.
 PGP contact details are available on request.
 The project aims to acknowledge receipt within 72 hours and provide a remediation timeline after triage.

 The reporting scope covers core chain logic, wallet and signing flows, RPC interfaces, and Explorer behavior.
-Third-party dependencies and self-hosting misconfiguration are outside the project security scope unless they expose a defect in Sparge itself.
+Third-party dependencies and self-hosting misconfiguration are outside the project scope unless they expose a Sparge defect.

-Do not include private keys, live exploit secrets, complete signatures, or sensitive production data in a public issue.
+Do not publish private keys, live exploit secrets, complete sensitive payloads, or production data in an issue.